telefonicaid/iotagent-node-lib/README.md

     }
 }'
 ```
-* Every device or type of devices configured to use a secured Context Broker must be provided with a Trust Token in its configuration.
+* Every device or type of devices configured to use a secured Context Broker must be provided with a Trust Token Id in its configuration.
-* Before any request is sent to a secured Context Broker, the IoT Agent uses the Trust token to generate a temporary access token, that is attached to the request (in the `X-Auth-token` header).
+* Before any request is sent to a secured Context Broker, the IoT Agent uses the Trust Token Id to generate a temporary access token, that is attached to the request (in the `X-Auth-token` header) (using keystone API https://developer.openstack.org/api-ref/identity/v3-ext/#consuming-a-trust)

 Apart from the generation of the trust, the use of secured Context Brokers should be transparent to the user of the IoT Agent.